 This shift has been happening for several years, but learning and research institutions are especially under pressure now, as they are forced to move classes and other educational opportunities fully online.

-(Watch our Intrinio Academic webinar here to see a demo and hear from Intrinio’s Director of Research & Development, Ken Miller.)
+(Watch our Intrinio Academic webinar to see a demo and hear from Intrinio’s Director of Research & Development, Ken Miller.)

-Major banks, hedge funds, and other institutions are culling traditional analyst jobs in favor of hybrid roles that combine finance and computer science.
+Major banks, hedge funds, and other institutions are culling traditional analyst jobs in favor of hybrid roles that combine finance and data analytics.
 Why is that?
 It’s no secret that finance is becoming increasingly automated.
 Take investing – analysts are no longer manually completing trades based on instinct.
 They use advanced computer programs, algorithms, and analytical tools to make trades based on ever-increasing amounts of data.
 Building, operating, and maintaining those programs requires a melding of financial and technology skills.

 These hybrid jobs are in high demand, they pay well, and they’re more accessible than ever before.
 Programming technologies are becoming easier to learn for professionals in other fields, like finance.
 This growth in accessibility also means that employers expect employees in all departments to provide analytic insights.
 Businesses have access to massive amounts of data, and they need people who can analyze that information efficiently and make decisions that produce results.